When one comes across a frameup

 - In Kevin & Kell, Angelique and Kevin's father try to frame each other for killing Sid, and both are convinced the other did it.
 It turns out that Danielle was on a mission to assassinate Sid, and he accidentallly shot himself with her gun when she couldn't bring herself to do it.
 Her father then decides to take the blame in her place, since his frame-up was the one that was more accepted.

-- Also in Archer, our "hero" is accused of fathering an illegitimate son with a prostitute.
+- Our "hero" is accused of fathering an illegitimate son with a prostitute.
 His blood is drawn for the paternity test, but he secretly swaps the sample with blood from his co-worker so that the sample won't match the child's DNA.
 It turns out that his co-worker was the real father, making the samples match and everyone believe that Archer is the father.

 - May have happened in the real-life murder of Sunny von Bulow.
 The legal team, desperate to find out that the man they were representing (Sunny's husband Claus) was not a hopelessly amoral killer, were pleased to discover persuasive logic that a key piece of evidence against Claus had been fabricated - most likely planted by Sunny's family, who hated Claus and were convinced of his guilt.
-It brought them low again when they realised that this didn't mean he didn't do it; the family may well have simply framed a guilty man.
+The piece of evidence in question was a needle used for an insulin shot - but the trouble was, the insulin was found on the outside of the needle.
+If the shot had been administered, there would not be insulin on the outside of it, meaning that the needle must have been dipped into insulin but not used.
+Testimony from one of the maids was also brought into question due to her interactions with the family's attorney.
+However, this didn't mean he didn't do it; the family may well have simply framed a guilty man.
+In the end, Claus was found not guilty, partially due to the rejection of hearsay evidence and the fact that the coma could not be proved to have been caused by insulin, and partially because Sunny herself had overdosed on asprin not three weeks earlier, leading to questions about her state of mind.

 - Mob hit man (and later informant) Donald Frankos claims that he was convicted of a murder he didn't really commit on the basis of perjured eyewitness testimony.
 According to him, he always wore a disguise when committing contract killings.
 In his memoir, he dryly notes that "if I had done it, he wouldn't have been able to identify me" would not have made a good defense in court.